This post may contain affiliate links. Please read our disclosure policy.

 - Check seasoning and adjust with more salt, pepper, chili powder or cumin.
 Cook five more minutes to blend flavors.
 We added a little more salt, chili powder and cumin but your tastes may vary.

-- Serve with shredded cheddar cheese over top and cornbread.
+- Serve with shredded cheddar cheese over top and cornbread or cheddar cheese biscuits.
 Or, serve with sour cream dobbed on top with chopped scallions.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.